Who We Are

 In 1972, the current building was constructed and dedicated on June 25.
 The mission home was purchased.
 The Fellowship Hall was completed in 1979.
 Since that time many remodeling and updates have been completed on the present building and grounds.

 The first annual Faith Promise Missions Conference was held in 1977.
 The church supported 10 missionaries.
-Camp Creek now supports 60+ missionaries around the world.
+Camp Creek now supports over 70 missionaries around the world.